lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 ## Integrating A Stateful Component

-Stateful components in ReasonReact are interesting - we define the way state is update by defining actions and a reducer.
+Stateful components in ReasonReact are interesting - we define the way state is updated by defining actions and a reducer.
 Sounds familiar, right?
-Yes, it's a mini-redux in every component :) It's a great pattern, and feels even better with the compiler help from the strong types.
+Yes, there's a mini-redux in every component :) It's a great pattern, and feels even better with the compiler help from the strong types.

 Our stateful component is simple: our cards start out face down, and if a user clicks one of them, they're flipped over.
 So let's start by creating a `CardContainer.re` file alongside `CardView.re`, and describe our action and our state: